micheleangioni/message-board/readme.md

 This way creating listeners in your application is straightforward.

+## Notifications

+The Message Board package includes a Notification Service which creates notifications where several main events occur.

 ## API Docs

 You can browse the Message Board [API Documentation](http://micheleangioni.github.io/message-board/master/index.html).
+(outdated ATM)

 ## Contribution guidelines